exercism/javascript/exercises/concept/vehicle-purchase/.docs/instructions.md

 // =>  'Volkswagen Beetle is clearly the better choice.'
 ```

-## 3. Calculate an estimation for the price of a used vehicle
+## 3. Calculate an estimation for the price of an used vehicle

 Now that you made your decision you want to make sure you get a fair price at the dealership.
-Since you are interested in buying a used vehicle, the price depends on how old the vehicle is.
+Since you are interested in buying an used vehicle, the price depends on how old the vehicle is.
 For a rough estimate, assume if the vehicle is less than 3 years old, it costs 80% of the original price it had when it was brand new.
 If it is more than 10 years old, it costs 50%.
 If the vehicle is at least 3 years old but not older than 10 years, it costs 70% of the original price.